Curaçao: Etymology

-A persistent but undocumented story claims the following: in the 16th and 17th centuries—the early years of European exploration—when sailors on long voyages got scurvy from lack of vitamin C, sick Portuguese or Spanish sailors were left on the island now known as Curaçao.
+Another theory claims that in the 16th and 17th centuries—the early years of European exploration—when sailors on long voyages got scurvy from lack of vitamin C, sick Portuguese or Spanish sailors were left on the island.
 When their ship returned, some had recovered, probably after eating vitamin C-rich fruit there.
-From then on, the Portuguese allegedly referred to the island as Ilha da Curação (Island of Healing) or the Spanish as Isla de la Curación.
+From then on, the Portuguese allegedly referred to the island as Ilha de Curação or the Spanish as Isla de la Curación.